pytorch/pytorch/docs/source/compiler.rst

-.. _torch_dynamo:
+.. _torch_compiler:

-torch._dynamo
+torch.compiler
 --------------------------

 .. warning ::
      This module is an early prototype and is subject to change.

-.. currentmodule:: torch._dynamo
+.. currentmodule:: torch.compiler

-.. automodule:: torch._dynamo
+.. automodule:: torch.compiler
     :members:
     :member-order: bysource